timamus/linux-mint-install-apps/README.md

 ### Applets

-To prevent updates, go to the update manager and then right-click on the applet and select "Ignore all future updates for this package"
+To prevent updates, go to the update manager and then right-click on the applet and select "Ignore all future updates for this package".
+To install the applet, simply copy the files to ~/.local/share/cinnamon/applets/

 > Battery Applet with Monitoring and Shutdown (BAMS)